 Robbers attempt to loot Krishi Bank

-There was an attempted robbery at a branch of Bangladesh Krishi Bank in Pirojpur Sadar upazila early this morning but the robbers failed to break into the main vault.
+There was an attempted robbery at a branch of Bangladesh Krishi Bank in Pirojpur Sadar upazila early last morning but the robbers failed to break into the main vault.

-The incident took place at the bank's Shankarpasha branch in the upazila, reports our Pirojpur correspondent.
+The incident took place at the bank's Shankarpasha branch in the upazila.

 Witnesses said that around 3.30am, a gang of 5-6 robbers broke into the bank through one of the window grills and took the lone night guard Shafikul Islam, 34, hostage.